confio/poe-contracts/contracts/tg4-group/README.md

-# CW4 Group
+# TG4 Group

-This is a basic implementation of the [cw4 spec](../../packages/cw4/README.md).
+This is a basic implementation of the [tg4 spec](../../packages/tg4/README.md).
 It fulfills all elements of the spec, including the raw query lookups, and it designed to be used as a backing storage for [cw3 compliant contracts](../../packages/cw3/README.md).

 It stores a set of members along with an admin, and allows the admin to update the state.
-Raw queries (intended for cross-contract queries) can check a given member address and the total weight.
+Raw queries (intended for cross-contract queries) can check a given member address and the total points.
 Smart queries (designed for client API) can do the same, and also query the admin address as well as paginate over all members.